Patcholie/PSP-SMT-Divergences/README.md

 1. **PSP (Precision Swing Points)**:
    - Detects when the main chart symbol and a comparison symbol move in opposite directions
-   - Provides enhanced swing point filtering
+   - Will Provide enhanced swing point filtering ( Currently can show swing points )
    - Reveals relative market strength and momentum
+   - Use in relation to P&D levels.

 2. **SMT Divergence**:
    - Identifies divergences between price action and technical indicators